 - Short notice of position relocation: A U.S. Citizen petitioner, living and working abroad, who receives a job relocation within the same company or subsidiary to the United States, or an offer of a new job in the United States with very little notice.

-If the request for an exception to the general I-130 filing process is accepted by USCIS, the Immigrant Visa Unit will contact the petitioner to submit Form I-130 and supporting documents in person.
+If the request for an exception to the general I-130 filing process is accepted by the Immigrant Visa Unit, the petitioner will be contacted to submit Form I-130 and supporting documents in person.
 It is difficult to predict how long the immigrant visa process will take.
 Some cases can be processed in one or two months and others can take much longer.